Hysterectomy | Tangohanga kōpū

 • It's done to treat conditions that affect the female reproductive system, including bleeding problems, endometriosis, uterine fibroids, prolapse or cancer.

-• In most cases, a hysterectomy is only done when other treatments are not working.
+• In most cases, a hysterectomy is only done when other treatments have been tried and are not working.

 • After a hysterectomy, you will no longer be able to get pregnant and you will no longer have periods.